01 of 06

 Getting On a Horse Safely

 Your very first step to learning ride is learning to get on the horse.
-The first few times you get on a horse, have someone hold the horse's head so that it stands quietly.
+The first few times you get on a horse, whether you have a saddle or are riding bareback, have someone hold the horse's head so that it stands quietly.

 You can, and should be able to get on from the ground, but a mounting block makes it easier for you, is better for your saddle and is easier on your horse's back..
 A mounting block does make the whole process easier.
 Make sure whatever you use is sturdy and safe.
 Rickety fence rails, old chairs and thin plastic buckets can be hazardous when used as a mounting block.